 I became a vegetarian at the age of 11—a long time ago for me—and started reading and learning more about different healing diets.
 At some point over the last 35 years, as a self-proclaimed foodie and professional chef and nutritionist, I’ve studied vegetarian, vegan, raw, Paleo, macrobiotic, low-carb, high-protein, local, seasonal, low-fat, fasting and many other diets.
 I’ve tried out most of them myself, and learned volumes from amazing and inspiring teachers in my path.

 What they’ve taught me: the diet that seems to work best for most people is one that’s made up of whole, unprocessed plant foods, with occasional additions of fish and organic, grass-fed or pastured animal products.
 It’s a flexible diet, non-dogmatic in its approach, in which every meal becomes an intuitive, body-driven choice.

-Lisa is a certified Food Psychology Coach, nutrition consultant, intuitive eating counselor and internationally published author.
-In the field of food psychology and emotional eating, Lisa has studied and trained with Marc David, Geneen Roth and Evelyn Tribole.
-She has also received extensive training in a number of body-mind modalities, meditation practices and embodiment therapies, and is certified in Sivananda Yoga, Shiatsu, Reiki and other energy systems.
-Lisa is a black belt in Ninjitsu, a Japanese martial art, and is currently pursuing her second degree black belt.
+She has trained extensively in a number of body-mind modalities, meditation practices and embodiment therapies, and is certified in Sivananda Yoga, Shiatsu, Reiki and other energy systems.
+She has a black belt in Ninjitsu martial arts, and is currently pursuing her second degree black belt.

 Lisa teaches workshops and private classes, and consults with individuals, groups and businesses on food, health and healing.